 It may be difficult to distinguish between cancerous spots and the non-cancerous spots.
 The following are some of the signs and symptoms of a pre-cancerous skin lesion that should be evaluated:

 - pink, brown or red color variations of skin

 - flat or raised patches of skin or bumps

 - dry, scaly or rough skin or patches of skin

-Risk factors or people with higher risk of developing actinic keratoses include individuals with red or blonde hair or light colored eyes.
+Risk factors or people with a higher risk of developing actinic keratoses include individuals with red or blonde hair or light-colored eyes.
 Also, individuals with a history of sunburn or excess sun exposure may more susceptible to developing pre-cancerous skin lesions.
 Individuals who live in a sunny climate or work outdoor or are prone to freckling or burning may also have an increased risk of developing a pre-cancerous skin lesion.